This post was originally published in 2012.

-One month later, Noreen received a phone call.
-On the other end was a boy who said, “Please help me.
+One month later, Noreen Gosch received a phone call.
+The caller was a boy who said, “Please help me.
 Please help me.
 I can’t get away.”
-Noreen asked if the boy was okay, and he said that he was, although his speech was slurred.
+Noreen Gosch asked if the boy was okay, and he said he was, although his speech was slurred.

-In 1992, America’s Most Wanted aired a segment featuring Johnny’s case, and with the help of Paul Bonacci, several composites were drawn of the people involved in Johnny’s kidnapping.
+In 1992, “America’s Most Wanted” aired a segment featuring Johnny’s case.
+With Paul Bonacci’s help, an artist drew several composites of the people involved in Johnny’s kidnapping.
 The FBI made several failed attempts to keep the show from being aired.